IDA Certification - Study Guide: Detailing Chemicals, Part I

 It is common in high-production detail operations (like auto dealerships) to rely on extremely high-pH degreasers.
 These are typically designed to remove the kinds of oil and grease found on vehicles, as well as lipids and fats associated with cooking operations.
 Since we do not deal with cooking grease and oil on vehicles, it is completely unnecessary to use such strong chemicals.
 Not to mention they are dangerous for humans and the vehicle surface as well.
 I encourage you to work with your chemical supplier to find a degreaser in their line that focuses on vehicle oil and grease.

 Tar and grease remover is great for cleaning kicked-up tar that doesn’t come off during the normal wash.
 It can also be used (carefully) to remove glue and adhesive, as well as tree sap.

 To clean automotive leather, use a chemical designed just for automotive leather, which requires a near-neutral pH formulation to avoid damaging the leather.
 Follow with an appropriate conditioner, again, designed specifically for automotive leather.
 Since heavy-duty cleaners are generally high in pH, they are virtually never recommended for standard leather cleaning.

 Well, I hope that this discussion has opened your mind to the importance of knowing what chemicals you are using.
-Remember that very high pH (caustic) and very low pH (acidic) chemicals are both dangerous to you and to vehicle surfaces.
+Remember that very-high-pH (caustic) and very-low-pH (acidic) chemicals are both dangerous to you and to the vehicle surfaces.
 Using the correct chemical for the surface at hand will help to reduce this danger.
 Look to future months for a continuation of this discussion of detailing chemicals.